-Your first line of defense against damages or delays is a strong box that is clearly labeled and has enough cushioning material to keep contents secure.
+Your first line of defense to prevent shipping damage or delays is a strong box that is clearly labeled and has enough cushioning material to keep contents secure.
 That means:

 A single crease can reduce a box's strength by up to 70 percent.
 The modest savings you get from reusing a box likely will be outweighed by the cost and customer frustration that comes with damaged or returned goods.